arielcwebster/DataScience/ExampleWebsite/index.md

 or in the text `<p>text text <img src="filename.png" alt="alt text" width="75" height="30" style="vertical-align:bottom"> text text text</p>`

-### Code
+### Data
-If you would like to print code to the screen use the backwards apostrophe ``.
-To create a code block use three `````` before and after the code you would like to insert.
+To link data to your code you can simply upload the data to github and then create a weblink to the data in your markdown file.

 ### Published Website
 <p>You can make changes to this file and then hit <img src="CommitChanges.png" alt="Choose a theme" width="85" height="30" style="vertical-align:bottom"> at the bottom of the screen.
 You will then be able to view your website by going to https://YOURGITHUBUSERNAME.github.io/REPOSITORYNAME/ replacing the UPPER CASE portions of the URL with your github user name and the repository name for the website.
 If you would like to make further changes click the small pencil icon near the top right of the page. <img src="Pencil.png" alt="Pencil Icon" width="30" height="30" style="vertical-align:bottom"></p>

-Note!
+#### Note!
 I have not included two data sets for explanation here because doing so doesn't make as much sense when creating a website as it does with using a tool in excel.
 You *do* need to provide examples of how your tool is used on two datasets.